 - 2 cups chocolate chips

 - 3 tablespoon coconut oil

-- Heat pan over medium high heat
+- Heat pan over medium-high heat.

-- Bring to boil and boil for 1 minute or until thickened.
+- Bring to a boil and boil for 1 minute or until thickened.
 This mixture must be constantly stirred to avoid clumps and to keep the coconut milk from burning.
 If you do get clumps just run the mixture through a strainer when done.
 If you don’t have a strainer, the clumps won’t affect taste, just texture.

 - Spray silicon cupcake molds or cupcake pan directly with non-stick spray.
 Pour in silicone cupcake molds or directly into cupcake tins and freeze until solid (1 hour).
 If using the cupcake molds, I like to place them in the cupcake tin or in a large pan with sides.
 This just makes it easier to freeze and keep them flat.

-- Remove peppermint pucks from molds and place on parchment paper and place back in the freezer for 15 minutes.
+- Remove peppermint pucks from molds and place them on parchment paper and place them back in the freezer for 15 minutes.
 While these are freezing, let the chocolate mix sit out to cool down, but not long enough that it hardens.

-- Remove peppermint pucks from the freezer and dip each one one at a time in chocolate mixture, flipping to completely coat.
-Place them back on the parchment paper and freeze again for 1 hour to set chocolate and harden the filling.
+- Remove peppermint pucks from the freezer and dip each one one at a time in the chocolate mixture, flipping to completely coat.
+Place them back on the parchment paper and freeze again for 1 hour to set the chocolate and harden the filling.

 - Store in a sealed container in the fridge or freezer.
 We prefer the freezer for the crisp bite!